-Asheville Regional Airport (AVL) is a 15-minute taxi/Lyft/Uber ride to the workshop hotel downtown.
-The closest international airports are Greenville-Spartanburg, SC (GSP) served by Southwest (GSP is one hour from Asheville); Charlotte, NC (CLT is 2 hours from Asheville); and Atlanta, GA (ATL is 3.5 hours from Asheville).
+Asheville Regional Airport (AVL) is a 15-minute taxi/Lyft/Uber ride to the Hilton Garden Inn workshop hotel downtown.
+The closest international airports are Greenville-Spartanburg, SC (GSP is 1 hour from Asheville); Charlotte, NC (CLT is 2 hours from Asheville); and Atlanta, GA (ATL is 3.5 hours from Asheville).

 It is recommended that you bring a laptop, a scientific calculator and the materials you may want access to for planning your courses.
-Bring clothes for comfort indoors when moving about the air-conditioned room, and for the warm sunny or rainy summer weather, we are likely to experience during outdoor activities or when walking around downtown on our lunch break.
+Bring clothes for comfort indoors when moving about the air-conditioned room, and for the warm, sunny or rainy weather we are likely to experience during outdoor activities.

-Summer Workshops will be held at 309 College St. at the Hilton Garden Inn in downtown Asheville.
-Restaurants and shops are accessible by foot and Lyft/Uber can provide transportation to the Biltmore House, the Folk Art Center, Brevard Music Center or other locations.
+Summer Workshops will be held in the Town Mountain Room at 309 College St. at the Hilton Garden Inn hotel in downtown Asheville.
+Restaurants and shops are accessible by foot or the free shuttle from the hotel and Lyft/Uber can provide transportation to the Biltmore House, the Folk Art Center, Brevard Music Center or other locations.